mitre-attack/attack-scripts/layers/README.md

 ```

 ## to_svg.py
-to_svg.py provides the ToSVG class, which is a way to export an existing layer file as an SVG image file.
-The ToSVG class, like the ToExcel class, has an optional parameter for the initialization function, that
+to_svg.py provides the ToSvg class, which is a way to export an existing layer file as an SVG image file.
+The ToSvg class, like the ToExcel class, has an optional parameter for the initialization function, that
 tells the exporter what data source to use when building the output matrix.
 Valid options include using live data from cti-taxii.mitre.org or using a local STIX bundle.

-##### ToSVG()
+##### ToSvg()
 ```python
 x = ToSvg(domain='enterprise', source='taxii', local=None, config=None)
 ```
-The ToSVG constructor, just like the ToExcel constructor, takes domain, server, and local arguments during instantiation.
+The ToSvg constructor, just like the ToExcel constructor, takes domain, server, and local arguments during instantiation.
 The domain can be either `enterprise` or `mobile`, and can be pulled directly from a layer file as `layer.domain`.
 The source argument tells the matrix generation tool which data source to use when building the matrix. `taxii` indicates that the tool should utilize the `cti-taxii` server when building the matrix, while the `local` option indicates that it should use a local bundle respectively.
 The local argument is only required if the source is set to `local`, in which case it should be a path to a local stix bundle.
 The `config` parameter is an optional SVGConfig object that can be used to configure the export as desired.
 If not provided, the configuration for the export will be set to default values.

 ##### SVGConfig()
 ```python